-Besides applying the same arguments that the God of the Bible has the responsibility to defend his people, the Humanists are blatantly biased against the statistically rare occurrences reported about God in contrast to the millennias-long hundreds of not thousands of occurrences by their idolized ancient emperors from the earliest macabre accounts on Sumerian stone tablets to the gruesome spectacles lavished on the public by the Caesars.
+In answer, besides this writer applying the same arguments that the God of the Bible has a responsibility to defend his children, it is obvious that the Humanists are blatantly biased against the statistically rare occurrences reported about God in contrast to the millennias-long hundreds of not thousands of occurrences by their idolized ancient emperors from the earliest macabre accounts on Sumerian stone tablets to the gruesome spectacles lavished on the public by the Caesars.

 - One time God caused the earth to open and swallow entire families (Numbers 16:37-32);